chatzakis/frondend-engine-for-text-based-games/README.md

 cd C:\Program Files\Google\Chrome\Application
 chrome.exe C:\Users\myUser\path-to-game\index.html --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp
 ```
+### main.py
+main.py is an early cmd version of the engine built with Python.

 ### Have fun!
 Remember to have fun and share your games with me!